JanSharp/FactorioEmmyLuaDocs/README.md

 That's why the cache exists.
 To validate the cache is up to date the script stores the crc32 of the source file and checks that against the source file every time it runs.
-Calculating the crc32 of said sorce file takes even longer than loading the json file with the debugger enabled.
+Calculating the crc32 of said source file takes even longer than loading the json file with the debugger enabled.
 That's why `--debug-api-json-crc` exists.
 It bypasses calculating the crc32 and just uses what you give it.